 With our experienced criminal defense attorneys on your side, you can have a compelling case to fight to get your charges reduced to a civil infraction or dismissed altogether.
 There is a range of available defenses that can be used to help you avoid conviction.

 Depending on the circumstances of your case, our legal team may choose to argue that:

 - There is evidence that you were not driving at all

 - You did not know that your license was suspended

 - There was something unlawful about your traffic stop

 - You were not operating a vehicle on a public highway

 - Your license had already been reinstated at the time you were pulled over

 - You reasonably believed that your license had been reinstated

-Trust Aiken & O’Halloran to help you formulate the right defense strategy for your specific circumstances.
+Trust our criminal defense attorneys to help you formulate the right defense strategy for your specific circumstances.
 If you are looking at the list of defenses above and thinking that none of them applies to your situation, our criminal defense lawyers may still be able to negotiate with the prosecutor to get the charge reduced to “no valid license.”
 This lesser charge is a second-degree misdemeanor that often does not result in a jail sentence.